 Determining the most sensible silhouette for you is key to finding the perfect wool coat.
 Mid-length and cropped cuts are great for mild winter weather, while longer wool coats will cover more surface area and thus provide more insulation.
-But beyond that, you must commit to an anesthetic.
+But beyond that, you must commit to an aesthetic.
 Are you going for minimalism and versatility, or are you looking for something niche, like a checkered shacket or a bold military-style piece?
 Perhaps you’d like to integrate easy-to-wear prints for a subtle statement.
 Whatever your preference, our best advice is to cross-reference your practical needs with your taste to guide your search and decision.

 Why is a quality wool coat worth investing in?